iyhaoo/DISC/README.rst

         * CUPTI ships with the CUDA Toolkit.
         * cuDNN SDK (>= 7.4.1)

-  see this__ for further information
+  See this__ for further information.

       .. __: https://www.tensorflow.org/install/gpu